 Background workers handle actual delivery

-Topic 2: How to Prevent Duplicate Notifications?
+Topic 2: How to Prevent Duplicate Notifications in Your System Design?

 Interviewer asks: "What if the same API call is made twice by accident?"